All Posts

 Enhance Your PTO Policy with Perks and Benefits

 Offering perks can make your business more appealing to new hires and boost morale for your current team.
-Think about adding things like:
+Here are some typical additions to a standard PTO policy for a small business:

 • flexible work hours;